TRaSH-Guides/Guides/docs/Radarr/V3/How-to-importexport-Custom-Formats-and-truly-make-use-of-it.md

-# How to import/export Custom Formats and truly make use of it
+# How to import/export Custom Formats and make use of it

 Here I will try to explain how you can import Custom Formats for Radarr v3 and make the most use of it.